wasmerio/wasmer/docs/migration_to_1.0.0.md

 the behavior of wasmer, other crates such as [wasmer-compiler] and [wasmer-engine] may be used to implement custom compilers and engines respectively.

+## Differences

+### Instantiating modules

+TODO: link to example, etc.

+### Passing host functions

+TODO: link to example showing advanced uses of the import object, show some example code inline and compare it to old wasmer

+### Accessing the environment as a host function

+TODO: link to example showing host functions accessing VM internals such as memory, calling other functions, etc., show some example code inline and compare it to old wasmer

+### Error handling

+TODO: link to example doing error handling, show inline what it looks like and compare it to old wasmer

+### Caching modules

+TODO: link to example, etc.

+### Metering

+TODO: link to example, etc.

 [examples]: https://github.com/wasmerio/wasmer/tree/master/examples
 [wasmer]: https://crates.io/crates/wasmer/1.0.0-alpha3